LedgerSync/ledger_sync/README.md

     puts event.resource # Returns a LedgerSync resource with the `ledger_id` set

     # Other helpful methods
-    notification.find_operation_class(connection: your_quickbooks_connection_instance) # The respective Find class
+    notification.find_operation_class(client: your_quickbooks_client_instance) # The respective Find class
-    notification.find_operation(connection: your_quickbooks_connection_instance) # The initialized respective Find operation
+    notification.find_operation(client: your_quickbooks_client_instance) # The initialized respective Find operation
-    notification.find(connection: your_quickbooks_connection_instance) # Performs a Find operation for the resource retrieving the latest version from QuickBooks Online end
+    notification.find(client: your_quickbooks_client_instance) # Performs a Find operation for the resource retrieving the latest version from QuickBooks Online end

   # Other helpful methods